 CBDa is a naturally occuring cannabinoid found in the cannabis plant that is the precursor to cannabidiol (CBD).
 CBD is not a naturally occurring molecule, it is produced when CBDa is heated (decarboxylation) to remove the acid molecule.
 CBDa and CBD have different effects when consumed, which is why you can also purchase products that are high in CBDa such as hemp tea bags.

-Cannabigerol is another one of the many cannabinoids found in the cannabis sativa L. plant.
+Cannabigerol is another one of the many cannabinoids found in the Cannabis Sativa L. plant.
 It is found in large amounts in some industrial hemp varieties as its precursor CBGa.
-Currently clinical research of how CBG works in the human body is at an early stage.
+Currently clinical research of how CBG works in the human body at an early stage.
 CBG is not a controlled substance in the UK or elsewhere.

 Cannabinoids are chemical components found in the cannabis plant.
 They include THC (Tetrahydrocannabinol), CBD (Cannabidiol), CBG (Cannabigerol), CBN, CBC (Cannabichromene) and THCV (Tetrahydrocannabivarin).
 To date there are 113 known phytocannabinoids.

 Cannabinol is a cannabinoid found in the cannabis plant.
 Like THC it is a controlled substance in the UK and should not be found in levels of more than 1mg per container in CBD products.
 CBN occurs when THC ages.
 It is mildly psychoactive and is believed to have effects as a neuroprotectant and in reducing intraocular pressure.